MrPHP-Team/MinecraftCMS/README.md

 # MinecraftCMS

 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)
 [![forthebadge](https://forthebadge.com/images/badges/uses-html.svg)](https://forthebadge.com)
 [![forthebadge](https://forthebadge.com/images/badges/built-by-hipsters.svg)](https://forthebadge.com)

 ## English:

 ### Foreword:

-MinecraftCMS is a brand new CMS for Minecraft project sites.
+MinecraftCMS is a content management system focused on minecraft.
-This CMS is regularly updated, official modules are written for it, bugs that you found or we are fixed are fixed.
-Also, we are ready to help with installation on your project.
-To do this, you can write to us by mail.
+It allows administrators to create and manage a website, and also runs on the CodeIgniter platform for stability, speed, and security.

-Also, in each file there are detailed comments to the code, so if you want to change the site, it will not be difficult and time-consuming, in search of the desired file or line, as there is a comment for each line of code.
+There are detailed comments on the code, so if you want to change the site, it does not require much work and time, as there is a comment for each line of code.

 You can take part in the development.